 - Satellite Character: He has next to no characterization besides being Aayla's Number Two.

-- The Stoic: He barely shows any emotions compared to the other Clone Troopers.
+- The Stoic: He barely shows any emotions compared to other clone troopers.

 Bacara was the commander of the 21st Nova Corps, nicknamed the Galactic Marines.
 He fought under the command of Ki-Adi-Mundi during the Battle of Mygeeto.